 The Association in 2000, while under the control of the Developer, entered into an agreement with Arbor Trace Condominium Association, Inc., Naples Development Group (the Developer) Arbor Trace Services Center, Inc. and Arbor Trace Management Corporation.
 The agreement provides for certain rights to cross for mutual use of certain roads, easements and facilities among the parties.
 This agreement lists shared facilities as Arbor Lake Drive, the Vanderbilt Drive access gate, guardhouse, front wall, security personnel, utility lines, water management facilities, and irrigation system.

 Monthly shared facilities expense is calculated as a percentage based on the number of Association units, and the total number of units in the Arbor Trace development.
-The total amount of shared facilities reimbursements for the years ended December 31, 2022 and 2021 was \$49,427 and \$52,799, respectively.
+The total amount of shared facilities paid to Arbor Trace Condominium Association, Inc. for the year ended December 31, 2022 was \$49,426